jafingerhut/jafingerhut.github.com/transcripts/2011-rich-hickey-simple-made-easy.md

 So it is very important that you do not associate simplicity with partitioning and stratification.
 They do not imply it.
 They are enabled by it.
 If you make simple components, you can horizontally separate them, and you can vertically stratify them.
-Right?
 But you can also do that with complex things, and you are going to get no benefits.

 And so I would encourage you to be particularly careful not to be fooled by code organization.
 There are tons of libraries that look, oh, look, there is different classes; there are separate classes.
-They call each other in sort of these nice ways, right?
+They call each other in sort of these nice ways.
 Then you get out in the field and you are like, oh, my God!
 This thing presumes that that thing never returns the number 17.
 What is that?

 [Time 0:35:37]